caarlos0/dotfiles.zsh/README.md

 $ docker run -it caarlos0/dotfiles
 ```

-It will start a fresh container with my dotfiles inside.
+It will start a fresh container with my dotfiles inside and dumb git
-Run `./script/bootstrap` to setup them.
-When done, `source ~/.zshrc` to load the new configs!
+credentials.

 ## bugs